For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Are the rewards really worth the time and effort?

 It depends on what you're after, but they often are.
-After all, if the research companies don't offer something of fair value to entice the panel members they need, they wouldn't be in business very long.
+After all, if the research companies don't offer something of fair value to entice the panel members they need, they won't be in business very long.

 Having said that, the quality of rewards does differ across product testing sites (which we'll come to later).